 Homocysteine

 Homocysteine increases the risk of cardiovascular disease.
-Stein from NaF. (grey tube)
+(Stein from NaF (gray tube))

 Homocysteine is a substance produced by the body during the metabolism of the necessary amino acid methionine.
-Increased homocysteine levels can occur due to genetic disorders, but also due to a lack of vitamin B11 (folic acid), whether or not in combination with a lack of vitamin B6 and B12.
-As age increases, normal homocysteine levels also increase by about 5 to 10% every 10 years.
+Elevated homocysteine levels can result from genetic disorders, as well as from a lack of vitamin B11 (folic acid), which may or may not be combined with a lack of vitamin B6 and B12.
+With increasing age, normal homocysteine levels also increase by about 5 to 10% every 10 years.

 Causes elevated homocysteine: